qiuliwang/LIDC-IDRI-Toolbox-python/README.md

 # LIDC-IDRI-Nodule Analysis Code
 Personal toolbox for lidc-idri dataset / lung cancer / nodule
-This project is a piece of shit, but it can really help to get information from LIDC-IDRI.
+This project is a personal toolbox, but it can really help to get information from LIDC-IDRI.
 I am willing to make it better with your help.

 Code in codeForLIDC is used for LIDC-IDRI researches.